Design & Installation

 As age increases, so do lighting needs.
 A younger person has better eyesight than an older person with an eye condition, so they won’t need as much light.
 The age of occupants helps us decide bulb strength.

 A room with multiple windows will receive more natural light than a room with a single window.
 Window areas are not purposely highlighted or enhanced by Lighting.

 Your windows will provide natural light.
 South-facing windows provide more light throughout the day than north-facing windows.
 The direction of the natural light and the time of day the rooms occupied are considered here.

 Unless you have expensive designer radiators picked to work with your decor, you won’t want to give them extra attention to Lighting.
 Lights are usually kept away from radiators.

 Feature walls, fireplaces, vaulted ceilings and alcoves can be made to stand out with directional or uplighting.

 Where’s your furniture placed, and what’s the purpose?
 A reading chair will be well served by a multidirectional wall spotlight, whereas a dining table will benefit from a row of low-hanging pendants.

 Are your light switches in a convenient position?
 If not, they can be repositioned, so you never again have to walk through a dark room before or after turning off the lights.
 Do you require 1,2,3 way switches, dimmer switches or the latest smart switch?

 What design, colour and style of lights and switches appeal to you the most?
-There’s many to choose from.
-If your unsure, we can help you pick the best looking lights to go with your decor and furniture.
+There are many to choose from.
+If you are unsure, we can help you pick the best-looking lights to go with your decor and furniture.
 The lights fitted will be to your unique preferences.

 Types Of Light